qchenevier/MBA_memoire/doc/reaction_organization.md

 Staged allocation of funding resources allows for committing small amounts of resources to multiple innovation projects establishing an autonomous growth group, business unit, or "heavyweight" development team is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests [@Karimi2015].

-#### Organize for Customization & Customer Intimacy
+### Organize for Customization & Customer Intimacy

+#### Assets for customer intimacy: Sales infrastructure, Brand, Customer knowledge

-##### Valuable assets
+##### Sales force

 **Sales force:** source of customer loyalty is the set of relationships cultivated by a strong sales force.
 Digital initiatives can threaten to disintermediate salespeople.
 However, digital transformation can also be used to enhance those relationships [@Westerman2011].

 **Point of sale and distribution channels:** Stores are often a strong source of location-based advantage, even in a digital world [@Westerman2011].

+**Customer touch points:** Fast and transparent problem resolution builds trust for customers (for example, through a twitter account to answer client complaints).
+Companies with multiple channels to the customer are experiencing pressure to provide an integrated experience.
+Some firms are moving beyond simple multi-channel models to enable new forms of digital strategy: they supplements the multichannel experience through a new type of storefront.
+Several companies are offering self-service via digital tools.
+These tools allow the customer to save time, while saving the company money [@Westerman2011].

+Other firms are using concept stores as flagships for their digital selling innovations [@Westerman2011].

+##### Brand to become the standard

 **Brand:** Companies with a strong brand are able to leverage it in related offerings.
 Through mobile web, social media and other digital initiatives, building additional points of contact with customers [@Westerman2011].

+In competing to become the standard, or at least to achieve critical mass, consumer expectations are critical.
+In a very real sense, the product that is expected to become the standard will become the standard.
+Self-fulfilling expectations are one manifestation of positive-feedback economics and 'bandwagon effects.
+As a result, companies participating in markets with strong network effects seek to convince customers that their products will ultimately become the standard, while rival, incompatible products will soon be orphaned [@Shapiro1999].

-##### Other
+##### Customer Knowledge

-Sellers can adjust product bundling and pricing depending on circumstances.
-Technology are also changing the economics of manufacturing and making custom manufacturing more efficient [@WESTERMAN2015].
+Newspaper companies often have extensive local data about institutions, businesses, and local residents.
+Newspaper companies could develop a range of digital non-core products such as on-line marketing solutions [@Karimi2015].

+**Customer knowledge:** Companies have gathered more and more knowledge about customers.
+They can start envisioning the next step, monetizing this relationship to launch new products, enhance customer relationships or augment sales via customer-segmentation [@Westerman2011].

 **Customer understanding:** Firms are exploring social media to understand customer satisfiers and dissatisfiers.
 Companies are learning to promote their brands more effectively through digital media: social media campaign, educational digital tools, building new on-line communities.
 Firms are building analytics capability to understand customers and actively conducting experiments in pricing and promotion [@Westerman2011].

 PagesJaunes, the French Yellow Pages company, saw that the assets related to printing and delivering books would have little use in the new model, but the company's knowledge of local businesses and the relationships its salespeople had with business owners were potentially critical assets going forward.
 By leveraging existing data and retraining the sales force, the company is attempting to reinvent itself in partnership with former competitor Google Inc. PagesJaunes began ramping up digital revenues in France faster than physical revenues were declining [@WESTERMAN2015].

+#### Value-based pricing

+Sellers can adjust product bundling and pricing depending on circumstances.
+Technology are also changing the economics of manufacturing and making custom manufacturing more efficient [@WESTERMAN2015].

+**Value-based & differential pricing (instead of marginal-cost-based pricing):** Price on value, not on marginal cost: Cost-based pricing just doesn't work: a 10 or 20 percent markup on unit cost makes no sense when unit cost is zero.
+You must price your information goods according to consumer value, not according to your production cost [@Shapiro1999].
+Since people have widely different values for a particular piece of information, value-based pricing leads naturally to differential pricing [@Shapiro1999].

+**Top-line growth:** Companies are using technology to enhance in-person sales conversations.
+Using tablet-based presentations and introducing mobile tools to help sales people and customers engage in analytics-based planning.
+Analytics help to segment clients [@Westerman2011].

 Learning to sell the new model

 - It requires an approach that integrates with the client's proprietary **financial and operational data** and an extensive familiarity with the client's balance sheet, financial strategies and approach to the market [@Iansiti2014].
 - "Our sales team has to do a whole range of new spreadsheet calculations and modeling before we even approach a potential customer." [@Iansiti2014]

+#### Experience goods selling: Let the customer have a taste

+**Experience goods, balancing giving it to let the customer enjoy it vs selling it:** Economists say that a good is an experience good if consumers must experience it to value it.
+Virtually any new product is an experience good, But information is an experience good every time it's consumed.
+Information businesses have devised various strategies to get wary consumers to overcome their reluctance to purchase information before they know what they are getting:

+- First, there are various forms of browsing: you can look at the headlines of newspapers and watch previews of movies [@Shapiro1999].
+- But ultimately, most media producers overcome the experience good problem through branding and reputation [@Shapiro1999].

+The tension between giving away your information, to let people know what you have to offer, and charging them for it to recover your costs is a fundamental problem in the information economy [@Shapiro1999].

+#### Customer Loyalty & Lock-in by manage the switching costs

 Redefine customer engagement.
 Harness the data to fine-tune customer engagement.
 Design is also playing a more central role.
 Many companies are forced to sell their products or services in someone else’s ecosystem, which calls for careful strategies around pricing, value retention, and brand integrity [@Manyika2015].

-**Customer touch points:** Fast and transparent problem resolution builds trust for customers (for example, through a twitter account to answer client complaints).
-Companies with multiple channels to the customer are experiencing pressure to provide an integrated experience.
-Some firms are moving beyond simple multi-channel models to enable new forms of digital strategy: they supplements the multichannel experience through a new type of storefront.
-Several companies are offering self-service via digital tools.
-These tools allow the customer to save time, while saving the company money [@Westerman2011].

-**Top-line growth:** Companies are using technology to enhance in-person sales conversations.
-Using tablet-based presentations and introducing mobile tools to help sales people and customers engage in analytics-based planning.
-Analytics help to segment clients.
-Other firms are using concept stores as flagships for their digital selling innovations.
-Some firms try to make the life of the customer easier, simplifying their processes through a digital plugin.
-This streamlines the shopping process [@Westerman2011].
+**Switching costs (or transferring technical debt):** Sony and Philips had to deal with considerable consumer switching costs when introducing their CD technology.
+Fortunately for Sony and Philips, CDs offered significant improvement in convenience, durability, and sound quality over LPs, so consumers were willing to replace their music libraries.
+Switching costs are significant, and corporate information officers (CIOs) think long and hard about changing systems.
+Lock-in to historical, legacy systems is commonplace in the network economy.
+Such lock-in is not absolute, new technologies do displace old ones, but switching costs can dramatically alter firms' strategies and options.
+In fact, the magnitude of switching costs is itself a strategic choice made by the producer of the system [@Shapiro1999].

+Lock-in arises whenever users invest in multiple complementary and durable assets specific to a particular information technology system.
+More generally, in replacing an old system with a new, incompatible one, you may find it necessary to swap out or duplicate all the components of your system.
+Switching from Apple to Intel equipment involves not only new hardware but new software.
+And not only that, the "wetware", the knowledge that you and your employees have built up that enables you to use your hardware and software, has to be updated.
+This type of situation is the norm in the information economy [@Shapiro1999].

+Lock-in can occur on an individual level, a company level, or even a societal level [@Shapiro1999].

-##### Business-model shift: Evolve your value proposition: from product to service to partnership
+#### Business-model shift: Evolve your value proposition: from product to service to partnership

 **Everything is Measurable and Anything is Knowable:** The sensor revolution is one of the most important and least celebrated technological revolutions taking place today.
 ExOs take advantage of this accelerating trend in two ways: by creating new business models on existing data streams or by adding new data streams to old paradigms.
 We are moving toward a world in which everything will be measured and anything can be knowable, both in the world around us and within our bodies.
 Plan for this to have a chance at long-term success [@VanGeest2014].

 Sources of Value Creation and Capture: Digital business strategy brings in additional dimensions that alter the nature of value creation and capture [@Bharadwaj2013].